 While this didn’t mean an end to the misery of the peasants and villeins, but it did mean another small step forwards on the long road to a more equal society.
 With more freedom the villages slowly started to learn on how to take more control over their own affairs.

 Similarly local churches also learned to take a greater control over their local church.
 However, old fashioned customary laws, superstition, lack of any form of education kept this class largely ignorant and primitive in its behaviour.

 While some progress was made once the serf system started to disappear, the rules and regulations that started to replace this system didn’t provide a better environment for most villagers.
 At the same time the paternal system of the Lord also did provide certain security to the villagers and common law at least also provided them with some rights.
 Overall life of the villagers remained at most times and at most places extremely miserable.

-Most literature from these ages (written by the ruling classes) does ridicule the peasants.
-Under the ultra conservative attitude of ‘harmony’ these peasant were not given any chance to develop themselves.
+Most literature from these ages (written by the ruling classes) ridicules the peasants.
+Under the ultra-conservative attitude of ‘harmony’ these peasants were not given any chance to develop themselves.
 The proto capitalistic feudal economy allowed the upper class to repress the lower class, more or less indefinite and this situation lasted for example in Russia until the early 20th century.
 Tibet was a feudal society to well into the 1950s and still many development countries still show elements of feudalism.